dadmars/notes/net/rfc1853_ip_in_ip_tunnel.md

 Because the TTL is reset each time that a datagram is encapsulated, routing loops within a tunnel are particularly dangerous when they arrive again at the encapsulator.
 If the IP Source matches any of its interfaces, an implementation MUST NOT further encapsulate.
 Instead, the datagram is forwarded normally.

 ICMP (Type 11) Time Exceeded messages report routing loops within the tunnel itself.
 ICMP (Type 3) Destination Unreachable messages report delivery failures to the decapsulator.
 This soft state MUST be reported to the originator as (Type 3 Code 0) Network Unreachable.

-## Other ICMP Messages

-Most ICMP error messages are not relevant to the use of the tunnel.
-In particular, parameter problems are likely to be a result of misconfiguration of the encapsulator, and MUST NOT be reported to the originator.